 ApolloServerPluginUsageReportingDisabled plugin in your

-currentvariant.
+current GraphOS variant.
 To change the variant for reporting, set the

-The Apollo gateway constructs traces in the shape of the query plan, embedding an individual
+Your router constructs traces in the shape of the query plan, embedding an individual

-The field-level statistics that the Apollo Platform aggregates from these traces are collected over the fields over which the operation was executed in the federated services.
-In other words, field stats are collected based on the operations the query planner makes rather than the operations that the clients make.
-On the other hand, operation-level statistics are aggregated over the operations executed by the client, which means that even if query-planning changes, statistics will still be corresponded to the same client-delivered operation.
+The field-level statistics that Apollo aggregates from these traces are collected for the fields over which the operation was executed in the subgraphs.
+In other words, field stats are collected based on the operations the query planner makes, instead of the operations that the clients make.
+On the other hand, operation-level statistics are aggregated over the operations executed by the client, which means that even if query-planning changes, statistics still correspond to the same client-delivered operation.

 The Apollo Platform provides functionality to modify error details for the client, via the

 formatError option.
 Additionally, there is functionality to support modifying error details for the metrics ingress, via the